Heading towards the top with gusto

-Speed, skill, and goals!
+Speed, skill and goals!
 FC Bayern displayed a strong performance in the 4-0 away win in Düsseldorf and left the pitch as well-deserved winners.
-"There was little to criticize today," said Hansi Flick, who was highly satisfied following the match.
+"There was little to criticise today," said Hansi Flick, who was highly satisfied following the match.
 In the first half especially, the record champions played with a lot of gusto.

-Thanks to the three points, the defending champions reduced the gap to leaders Borussia Mönchengladbach (who lost 2-0 at Union Berlin) to just one point and they can look forward with confidence to the upcoming Champions League away clash with Red Star Belgrade (Tuesday, 3 pm ET).
-Gnabry put it in a nutshell: "We’re in good shape right now".
+Thanks to the three points, the defending champions reduced the gap to leaders Borussia Mönchengladbach (who lost 2-0 at Union Berlin) to just one point and they can look forward with confidence to the upcoming Champions League away clash with Red Star Belgrade (Tuesday, 21:00 CET).
+Gnabry put it in a nutshell: "We're in good shape right now".